Skip to main content

 • Cancel nonces — invalidate orders by canceling their nonce

-• Mint/burn/redeem from Holdings — perform token operations using balances held in the Holdings contract
+• Mint/burn/redeem from Holdings — perform token operations using Holdings balances

 Holdings

-A balance manager that custodies user ERC20 tokens (TUSD and outcome tokens).
+A balance manager that custodies user ERC-20 tokens (USDC and outcome tokens).
 Users deposit funds, then authorize Settlement as an operator so it can transfer balances during order settlement.
 Key operations:

 • Deposit / withdraw — move tokens in and out